u-boot/u-boot/tools/buildman/buildman.rst

 with exit code 2 if there was an error in the maintainer files.
 To use the default filename, use a hyphen, i.e. `-R -`.

-You should use 'buildman -nv <criteria>' instead of greoing the boards.cfg file, since it may be dropped altogether in future.
+You should use 'buildman -nv <criteria>' instead of greping the boards.cfg file, since it may be dropped altogether in future.